-I’m not always looking down into the water, though.
-The skies above Newfoundland are speckled with many types of seabirds.
-They, too, are looking for capelin.
-Seabirds form massive colonies of thousands of birds.
-Here, parent birds raise their chicks on land until they can all fly together to
+I’m not always looking down into the water.
+The skies above are filled with seabirds.
+Seabirds form colonies of thousands of birds.
+Parents first raise their chicks on land.
+When the babies can fly, they fly together to the ocean.

 The best-known birds on the island are Atlantic puffins.
-It’s hard not to notice their bright orange-red bills and feet.
-But you’d be surprised what they do with them!
-Puffins use them to dig underground burrows in the grassy areas of Gull Island in Witless Bay.
-There, puffin parents raise a single chick, protected from predators.
+They have bright orange-red bills and feet.
+Puffins use them to dig underground burrows.
+There, protected from predators, they raise a single chick.

 Puffins are a familiar sight on Gull island.

-Northern gannets are strong flyers that nest on the sides of cliffs.
+Northern gannets are strong flyers.
+They nest on the sides of cliffs.

 I’ve traveled to a place called Cape St. Mary’s to see these fancy birds.
-You have to travel on long dirt roads and hike down a long, steep trail toward the ocean.
+You must travel on long dirt roads.
+Then you hike down a long, steep trail toward the ocean.
 At the end of the trail, there’s a cliff with a steep drop.
 On the other side are thousands of gannets nesting in the open.
 It’s spectacular!

-I told you about my encounter with the caribou at the lighthouse.
 Newfoundland also has its share of moose.
-They are something of a mascot here.
-But they didn’t come from here.
-People introduced a handful of these animals to the island more than a hundred years ago.
+They didn’t come from here, however.
+People brought these animals to the island more than a hundred years ago.

 Moose quickly adapted to this environment.
-Thousands of them live in the forests and wetlands, grazing on grasses and other plants.
-I’ve spotted them on Gros Morne mountain, the second-tallest mountain in Newfoundland.
-Their outsized appetite is actually becoming a problem.
-The moose are munching on all the native plants and changing the plant ecosystem.
+They graze on grasses and other plants.
+Their big appetite is a problem.
+As they eat native plants, they change the plant ecosystem.
 It’s something we need to pay attention to.

 The Full Picture

-You might be wondering: Why is it important for a marine biologist to pay attention to land and sky creatures?
-Newfoundland has taught me about the connections that exist between sea, sky, and land.
+Why is it important for a marine biologist to pay attention to land and sky creatures?
 I’ve learned that all of the living things in an ecosystem rely on each other.
-For the birds in the sky to prosper, they need the fish in the ocean.
-For land animals to prosper, they need plants and other animals to eat.
+The birds in the sky need the fish in the ocean to survive.
+Land animals need plants and other animals to eat.

 As a scientist, it’s important for me to observe all aspects of an ecosystem.
-To me, Newfoundland is a special place.
-How is where you live special to you?
-I hope that you go out in your part of the world and fully experience it.
-Take a look at the wildlife around you.
-See if you can find the connections between the plants and animals.
-By thinking critically about our world, we can start to see how everything fits together.
+Take a look around you.
+Think about our world.
+Then we can start to see how everything fits together.

 Newfoundland’s sea, sky, and land are filled with life!